campaign-icon

 First-Year Cost $3–5M+ $150K–$400K

-Ongoing Maintenance 4–6 engineers Included
+Ongoing Maintenance 4–6 dedicated engineers Included

 Risk of Failure High Low